 Having Unrealistic Expectations of Your Partner

 How much can you realistically expect from one person?
-“Couples divorce when they are disenchanted and disappointed to discover their partner won’t complete them, fill in the holes in their soul and make their life better,” says relationship coach Rosalind Sedacca.
+“Couples divorce when they are disenchanted and disappointed to discover their partner won’t complete them, fill in the holes in their soul, and make their life better,” says relationship coach Rosalind Sedacca.
 Problem is, when people search for someone else, they’re liable to ultimately find that their other love interests are similarly inadequate.
 “In a good relationship, couples can complement one another, but not complete the other.
 So it’s an endless cycle of failed relationships based on erroneous, unrealistic expectations.”

 The Slow Erosion of Trust

-“The erosion of trust that your partner has your best interest at heart that slowly kills relationships,” says Pam Mirehouse, a certified divorce coach.
+“The erosion of trust that your partner has your best interests at heart slowly kills relationships,” says Pam Mirehouse, a certified divorce coach.
 Put another way, it’s the feeling that your partner no longer has your back.
 “Every time one person puts others ahead of their partner on their priority list, the relationship erodes slightly and over time the slights add up to disconnection.
 It is the little things like listening, being there through the big things as well as the little things that keep a relationship healthy.”